jfrabosi/Term-Project/README.md

 The project our team is planning on developing is a pancake plotter.
 This system uses a 2.5 axis CNC system to interpret code and plot the batter on a griddle.
 The batter is contained in a 500 mL syringe which is moved along a radial arm via a motor belt system.
 The raidial arm is mounted to a second motor which can rotate from -90 to 90 degrees.
 To reduce the amount of stress on the second motor, a semi-circle will be used to support the end of the radial arm.
-We plan to fabricate the entire system by using 80/20 1" tubing as the structure, using a gridle as a bed, using 3D-printed parts as mount, and using laser-cut plywood for the semi-circular support.
-Sketches and a gif of our system design can be seen in the figures below.
+We plan to fabricate the entire system by using 80/20 1" tubing as the structure, using a gridle as a bed, using 3D-printed parts as mounts, and using laser-cut plywood for the semi-circular support.
+A bill of materials, breaking down cost, as well as sketches and a gif of our system design can be seen in the figures below.

 | Qty. | Part                  | Source                | Est. Cost |
 |:----:|:----------------------|:----------------------|:---------:|